commercialhaskell/stack/doc/GUIDE.md

 specifying `--omit-packages` flag on the command line.
 Let's see how that works.

-To simulate a conflict we will use acme-missiles-0.3 in yackage and we will also copy `yackage.cabal` to another directory and change the name of the file and package to yackage-test.
-In this new package we will use acme-missiles-0.2 instead.
-Let's see what happens when we re-run stack init:
+To simulate a conflict we will use `acme-missiles-0.3` in yackage and we will also copy `yackage.cabal` to another directory and change the name of the file and package to yackage-test.
+In this new package we will use `acme-missiles-0.2` instead.
+Let's see what happens when we re-run `stack init`:

 ```
 cueball:~/yackage-0.8.0$ stack init --force --omit-packages